Witchfinder General (film): Background

 From 1645 to 1647, Matthew Hopkins and John Stearne travelled the east of England as witch hunters.
 They harshly interrogated suspected witches (using methods such as sleep deprivation), examined them by pricking for a witch's mark, or sometimes threw an accused witch into water for a "swimming test".
 Local authorities paid for these services, plus expenses.
 Shortly before his death from consumption in 1647, Hopkins published The Discovery of Witches, his treatise on witch hunting.
-In one of its illustrations, he was labeled the "Witch Finder Generall".
+In one of its illustrations, he was labelled the "Witch Finder Generall".

 Ronald Bassett's Witchfinder General, a novel loosely based on the historical Hopkins and Stearne, was published in 1966.
 Tony Tenser, the founder and chief executive of Tigon British Film Productions, read Bassett's book while it was still in galley form and purchased the film rights on impulse before publication.
 Tenser felt it "had some scope, had some breadth to it; there was canvas for a film".